Konnichiwa, Japan!

 LOCAL FAVOURITE

-TEA TRADITIONS Participate in a tea ceremony, the ancient tradition and wonderfully choreographed ritual of preparing and serving Japanese green tea.
+PLANNED TO A TEA Participate in a tea ceremony, the ancient tradition and carefully choreographed ritual of preparing and serving Japanese green tea.

 TOUR HIGHLIGHT

-SKY HIGH At Tokyo Skytree ascend to Sorakara Point on floor 450 at some 450 meters or 1500 feet it is the highest point visitors can explore.
+SKY HIGH At Tokyo Skytree ascend to Sorakara Point.
+On floor 450 at some 450 metres or 1500 feet it is the highest point visitors can explore.
 Here you'll have stunning panoramic views over the city and, on a clear day, Mount Fuji.

 Enjoy a full day at your leisure to explore the city.
 (B)